Pricing Login

 SRE: How the role is evolving

-The growth of site reliability engineering (SRE) has demonstrated the need for SRE implementations is here to stay for the foreseeable future.
-LinkedIn voted SRE jobs as the second most promising positions in the US in 2019, and now as we head into 2022, you can be sure to see the evolution of SRE continue to grow and expand.
+The growth of site reliability engineering (SRE) has demonstrated the need for SRE implementations, and SRE is here to stay for the foreseeable future.
+Below, we’ll describe SRE, the roles of an SRE team, SRE principles, the SRE practice, and how SRE will continue to evolve.

 What is SRE?

-SRE, much like DevOps, is an IT approach that aims for more efficient and stable accountability when it comes to application reliability.
-SRE teams hope to solve tasks that traditionally required the manual support of an operations team and, with supplementary software, automate those tedious processes.
+SRE, like DevOps, is an IT approach that aims for more efficient and stable accountability regarding application reliability.
+An SRE team solves tasks that traditionally require the manual support of an operations team and automates those tedious processes with SRE tools.

-SREs demonstrate a lot of value in creating systems and applications that are more reliable, scalable, and manageable.
-Things that have been historically difficult to oversee, like management of large networks through code, are now more sustainable for engineers who are handling thousands of machines.
+SRE professionals create more reliable, scalable, and manageable systems and applications.
+Things that have been historically difficult to oversee, like managing large networks through code, are now more sustainable for engineers who handle thousands of machines.

 What do SREs do?

 Site reliability engineers require some experience in software development, operations, and/or IT sysadmins roles.
-They’re responsible for the configuration, deployment, and maintenance of code, as well as a set of other responsibilities that range anywhere from latency and emergency response to capacity management.
+They’re responsible for configuring, deploying, and maintaining code and ensuring software systems' smooth functioning by focusing on system performance and change management.

-Site reliability engineers, as opposed to working in opposition to DevOps engineers, provide a more proactive form of quality assurance.
-Site reliability engineers bring together the skillset of a DevOps team and operations team by taking on both responsibilities, drawing a bridge between the two fields.
+Site reliability engineers, rather than working in opposition to a DevOps engineering team, provide a more proactive form of quality assurance.
+By taking on both responsibilities, site reliability engineers bring together the skillsets of a DevOps team and operations team, drawing a bridge between the two fields.

-A common way to differentiate between the differences between DevOps engineers and SREs is to think of DevOps engineers focusing on the application development pipeline while SREs take those applications and focus on reliability, scale, and maintenance.
+A common way to differentiate between a DevOps engineer and an SRE engineer is to think of DevOps engineers focusing on the application development pipeline while SREs take those applications and focus on reliability, scale, and maintenance.

-Reliability engineers are often asked to help developers who are overwhelmed by operational tasks and could benefit from the more specialized ops skill set.
+Reliability engineers are often asked to help developers overwhelmed by operational tasks and could benefit from the more specialized operations skill set.

 Common roles and responsibilities for a Site Reliability Engineer